 Ultimately, the idea with this font is that it does not require you to load in a bunch of Google fonts because you can achieve a variety of font-based styling with Inter.

-Download Twenty Twenty
+Download the Twenty Twenty WordPress Theme

 If you decide to try out the new default theme, you can get started by setting up a development site and downloading the theme here:

 - Upload the zip file to your development test site in the WordPress dashboard.

 - Go to Appearance > Themes and click on the Activate button on the theme’s preview image.

 - Go to Appearance > Customize to configure Twenty Twenty.